facebook/docusaurus/website/docs/cli.md

 :::caution

-We highly discourage swizzling of components until we've reached a Beta stage.
-The components APIs have been changing rapidly and are likely to keep changing until we reach Beta.
-Stick with the default appearance for now if possible to save yourself some potential pain in future.
+We discourage swizzling of components during the Docusaurus 2 beta phase.
+The theme components APIs are likely to evolve and have breaking changes.
+If possible, stick with the default appearance for now.

 :::